molds/molds/doc/README.txt

        These options are written in rotate-directive.
 Examples are shown below.

        "type" indicates whether the rotating is carring out around a axis or acording to Euler angles.
-       Default value of "type" is axis.
+       The default value of "type" is axis.

        "origin" indicates the origin of the rotation in angstrom unit.
-       Default value of "origin" is center of mass.
+       The default value of "origin" is center of mass.

        "axis" indicates a axis around which the rotation is carried out in angstrom unit.
-       Default value of "axis" is z-axis.
+       The default value of "axis" is z-axis.
        This option is valid only for "type" set as axis.

        "angle" indicates angle for the rotation around the "axis" in degree unit.
-       Default value of "angle" is 0.
+       The default value of "angle" is 0.
        This option is valid only for "type" set as axis.

        "angles" indicates Euler angles for the rotation in degree unit.
-       Default values of "angles" are 0, 0, and 0.
+       The default values of "angles" are 0, 0, and 0.
        This option is valid only for "type" set as Euler angles.